Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum: Instantaneous transition from de Sitter inflation to radiation and matter domination

 since $x=a y_\mathrm{e}/a_\mathrm{e}$.
 In other words, the PS of PGWs is scale-invariant in this regime.
 For modes that were in the super-Hubble domain at the end of inflation but have then re-entered the Hubble radius during the radiation-dominated epoch, we have~$x\gg 1$.
 At the time of radiation-matter equality, such a limit corresponds to $k_\mathrm{eq} \ll k < k_\mathrm{e}$.
 In such a case, the PS is still given by Eq.~\eqref{eq:ptlargescale} above.
 It should be clear that, over this regime, the PS behaves as $k^{-2}$ with superimposed oscillations.
 Finally, over wave numbers that are in the sub-Hubble regime at the end of inflation, i.e. $y_\mathrm{e}\gg 1$ or $k\gg k_\mathrm{e}$, and, therefore, always remain in the sub-Hubble domain subsequently, we find that the PS behaves as

 In other words, the PS of PGWs rises as~$k^2$ over wave numbers such that $k \gg \ke$.

-To understand the amplitude and complete shape of the PS of PGWs and to confirm the behavior in three different regimes identified above, let us plot the quantity~$\pt(k,\eeq)$, i.e. the PS at the time of radiation-matter equality.
+To understand the amplitude and the complete shape of the PS of PGWs as well as to confirm the behavior in three different regimes identified above, let us plot the quantity~$\pt(k,\eeq)$, i.e. the PS at the time of radiation-matter equality.
 In order to do so, we need to choose values for the parameters involved.
 In the standard $\Lambda$CDM model of cosmology, it can be easily shown that